Agiel/nt-wincond/README.md

 ## Changelog

+### 0.0.11
+* Fix issue where tiebreaker would always go to Jinrai in ATK mode.

 ### 0.0.10
 * Disabling survivor bonus no longer treats dead players as alive when rewarding ghost caps.
 * Added new cvar to determine whether to reward dead players for ghost caps.